Rajnath Singh becomes first Defence Minister to fly in Tejas fighter aircraft | Devdiscourse

-Defence Minister Rajnath Singh on Thursday flew in the Tejas fighter aircraft from the HAL airport in Bengaluru, becoming the first defence minister to fly in the indigenously-built light combat aircraft (LCA).
-After the 30-minute sortie, the defence minister said he chose the aircraft because it was built indigenously and described the flying experience as thrilling.
+Defence Minister Rajnath Singh on Thursday flew in the Tejas fighter aircraft from the HAL airport in Bengaluru, becoming the first defense minister to fly in the indigenously-built light combat aircraft (LCA).
+After the sortie which lasted for around 30 minutes, the defense minister said he chose the aircraft because it was built indigenously and described the flying experience as thrilling.

 Wearing a G suit, holding his helmet under his arms and sporting aviator glasses, Singh looked every inch a fighter pilot.
 "I want to congratulate HAL, DRDO and several agencies concerned.
 We have reached a level where we can export fighter planes across the world...Countries in South East Asia have shown interest in purchasing Tejas aircraft," he said.